The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: Moduli spaces of multisections

 \subsubsection{The $W_+$ case}

 For the purposes of computing indices, we replace $W_+$ by $\check W_+$, as defined in Section~\ref{subsubsection: W plus curves}.
-The tangent space $T\check W_+$ splits into the vertical and horizontal subbundles $TS$ and $TB_+$ via the symplectic connection.
-(In this section we slightly abuse notation and write $TS$ for the vertical subbundle over $\check W_+$.)
+The tangent space $T\check W_+$ splits into the vertical and horizontal subbundles via the symplectic connection.
+In this section we slightly abuse notation and write $TS$ (resp. $TB_+$) for the vertical (resp. horizontal) subbundle over $\check W_+$.